ai-cfia/louis/deployment/mcpo-proxy/README.md

 This service provides an OpenAPI-compatible HTTP proxy for the GPT Researcher MCP server, making it accessible to Open WebUI.

+We are using MCP Bridge instead since MCPO Proxy only works with stdio

 ## Overview

 MCPO (Model Context Protocol to OpenAPI) is a proxy that converts MCP servers to OpenAPI-compatible HTTP servers.
 This allows Open WebUI to interact with MCP-based services like GPT Researcher.